roshmadosh/Kaput/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)

 Steps:
+1. Run `./gradlew bootJar` on Linux/Mac or `gradlew.bat bootJar` on Windows.
+This builds the jar file that's used for the app's Docker container.
-1. Navigate to the project's root directory and run `docker compose up`.
+2. Navigate to the project's root directory and run `docker compose up`.
 This starts two docker instances: one for the app and another for PostgreSQL.
-2. Find the container id for the docker container with image name `kaput-api` by running `docker ps`.
+3. Find the container id for the docker container with image name `kaput-api` by running `docker ps`.
-3. Find the IP address this container is running on with `docker container inspect <the container id>`.
+4. Find the IP address this container is running on with `docker container inspect <the container id>`.
 This is the host where you will send requests to on port 8080 (e.g. http://\<container ip address\>:8080/api/users).
-4. To stop instances run `docker compose down`.
+5. To stop instances run `docker compose down`.
-5. To delete the Docker image(s) run `docker image rm <docker image id>`.
+6. To delete the Docker image(s) run `docker image rm <docker image id>`.

 Will update Swagger docs with instructions on how to use API.